How we’re responding to the coronavirus outbreak

 Our priority remains to keep you safe

 We’re minimising home visits to avoid spreading the virus.
 All our offices are closed to the public.
 We’ve suspended our usual service standards for the duration of the outbreak.
-We will continue to try and maintain our emergency repairs service but we’re postponing other works including garden assistance to avoid unnecessary contact.
+We have continued to offer and emergency repairs service and are now reintroducing other repairs.
+However we’re postponing other works including garden assistance to avoid unnecessary contact.

 You can report routine repairs online.
 You must report emergency repairs by calling us on 0115 915 2222.
 We aim to respond to all genuine emergencies and log any other repairs to attend to when we return to our normal services.